 On the other side of the coin, let’s say that you have some string that you would like BBQ to block.
 For example, the infamous

-Here we have added the offending string to each of the three blacklist arrays, so we’re covered if the string appears in the URL, query string, and/or user agent.
+Here we have added the offending string to each of the four blacklist arrays, so we’re covered if the string appears in the request URL, query string, user agent, referrer, and/or POST data.
 Then save, upload, and done.
 BBQ now will block the pesky